shinh/elvm/tools/qftasm/README.md

 and so on.
 Due to the limited RAM size, long or complex expressions can lead to runtime errors due to memory overflow.
 Otherwise, this program can interpret any arithmetic expressions of the aforementioned form.

 The output of the program is placed on address `127` as a single ascii-encoded character.
 Therefore, proper output is limited to a single-decimal-digit number, although greater values can be inferred from the ascii output.

-## Miscellaneous

-### Filtered Tests
-Some tests in `./tests` are left out at test time.
-This is mainly due to the fact that QFTASM is 16-bit, while ELVM is 24-bit.
-The list and the reasons of the filtered tests as of now are the following:

-- `$(addsuffix .qftasm,$(filter out/24_%.c.eir,$(OUT.eir)))` : Involves 24-bit code
-- `out/eof.c.eir.qftasm` : Involves 24-bit integers (must output 16777215 in the first line of the output)
-- `out/neg.c.eir.qftasm` : Program length is larger than 1 << 16
-- `out/8cc.c.eir.qftasm` : Program length is larger than 1 << 16
-- `out/elc.c.eir.qftasm` : Program length is larger than 1 << 16
-- `out/dump_ir.c.eir.qftasm` : Involves 24-bit integers
-- `out/eli.c.eir.qftasm` : Memory pointer overflow occurs during memory initialization